British Commonwealth Pacific Airlines: History

 BCPA was formed by treaty through an "Agreement between the Governments of Australia, New Zealand and the United Kingdom for the Formation of British Commonwealth Pacific Airlines Limited" with an initial capital of £10,000 Australian.
 The initial agreement was signed on 4 August 1947, with ownership restrictions between the governments removed on 27 October 1949.

 The original BCPA route was Sydney – Auckland – Fiji – Canton Island – Hawaii – San Francisco – Vancouver and later included Melbourne.
 Initially, BCPA chartered all flights to Australian National Airways, which used its Douglas DC-4s.
 The inaugural flight departed from Sydney on 15 September 1946.

-In late 1948, BCPA took delivery of the first of four Douglas DC-6 aircraft, outfitted as Pullman-type sleepers, bundling board options with small port holes bedside.
+In late 1948, BCPA took delivery of the first of four Douglas DC-6 aircraft, outfitted as Pullman-type sleepers with small port holes at each bedside.
 Each aircraft was named for one of the four sailing vessels of Captain Cook, Resolution, Discovery, Adventure and Endeavour.

 The airline ordered six de Havilland Comet jet airliners in 1952 for delivery in 1954.
 In 1953 it agreed to buy three Comet IIs for delivery at the end of 1956 and retain two of the DC-6s for tourist-class carriage.

 In October 1953 the three government owners discussed a takeover of the airline by Qantas Empire Airways.
 In 1954 it was announced that Qantas Empire Airways would take over the BCPA services between Australia and North America and would take over the order for three Comets.